YouTube Studio beta analytics basics

 YouTube Analytics will show different reports when you’re viewing a specific video.
 To open YouTube Analytics for a specific video:

 - From the left menu, select Videos.

 - Click on a video title or thumbnail.

 Additional ways to see video analytics

-- Analytics icons at the channel level take you to that particular video’' analytics.
+- Additional analytics icons at the channel level take you to that particular video’s analytics.

 Get more specific data

 Once you’ve clicked SEE MORE to expand a card, you’ll see additional options that give you more data.